Is Being Nearsighted Genetic?

 Recently, researchers gathered data from more than 250,000 individuals from Europe, Asia and North America to evaluate the influence of genetics on nearsightedness.
 From this study, they were able to identify 161 genetic factors associated with myopia, most of which were previously unknown.

-And while each of these myopia-prone gene has only a small influence on the risk of becoming nearsighted, individuals who carry a large number of them have up to 10 times the risk of nearsightedness compared with others who don't have them.
+And while each of these myopia-prone genes has only a small influence on the risk of becoming nearsighted, individuals who carry a large number of them have up to 10 times the risk of nearsightedness compared with others who don't have them.

 Heredity alone, however, doesn't account fully for the recent dramatic rise in myopia cases worldwide.
 The prevalence of nearsightedness in the United States, for example, increased 66 percent from the early 1970s to the early 2000s, and it's been predicted that half the world's population will be nearsighted by 2050.